TSF Inc. is a registered 501(c)3 Tax ID # 46-4027239

 Upcoming treatments for Sanfilippo Syndrome

 - Hematopoietic stem cell transplantation

 - Small molecules (substrate reduction therapy, susbraste optimization therapy, chaperones)

-Of those, phase I / II clinical trials are underway for enzyme replacement therapy (clinicaltrials.gov > Shire: Extension of Study HGT-SAN-055 Evaluating Administration of rhHNS in Patients With Sanfilippo Syndrome Type A (MPS IIIA) https://clinicaltrials.gov/ct2/show/NCT01299727?term=NCT01299727&rank=1 and or just completed for gene therapy (clinicaltrials.gov > Lysogene: Intracerebral Gene Therapy for Sanfilippo Type A Syndrome https://clinicaltrials.gov/ct2/show/NCT01474343?term=NCT01474343&rank=1
+Of those, phase I / II clinical trials are underway for enzyme replacement therapy (clinicaltrials.gov > Shire: Extension of Study HGT-SAN-055 Evaluating Administration of rhHNS in Patients With Sanfilippo Syndrome Type A (MPS IIIA) https://clinicaltrials.gov/ct2/show/NCT01299727?term=NCT01299727&rank=1 <Shire in early 2017 halted this trial for type A. Many families were let down, and or just completed for gene therapy (clinicaltrials.gov > Lysogene: Intracerebral Gene Therapy for Sanfilippo Type A Syndrome https://clinicaltrials.gov/ct2/show/NCT01474343?term=NCT01474343&rank=1

 Abeona: February 2017, Abeona Therapeutics Enrolls First High Dose Subject in Ongoing Phase 1/2 Gene Therapy Clinical Trial in Sanfilippo Syndrome Type A https://globenewswire.com/news-release/2017/02/01/912860/0/en/Abeona-Therapeutics-Enrolls-First-High-Dose-Subject-in-Ongoing-Phase-1-2-Gene-Therapy-Clinical-Trial-in-Sanfilippo-Syndrome-Type-A.html